-Democrats: Fired watchdog was looking into Saudi arms sales
+Democrats: Fired watchdog was looking into Saudi arms sale

 He called for the State Department to turn over records related to Linick’s firing that he and the top Democrat on the Senate Foreign Relations Committee, Sen. Bob Menendez of New Jersey, had demanded on Saturday.

+Meanwhile, Trump ally Sen. Chuck Grassley, R-Iowa, who has pushed in the past for the protection of inspectors general, renewed a call for the White House to provide full explanations for the reasons behind the dismissals of Linick and the earlier ouster of intelligence community watchdog Michael Atkinson.

+“An expression of lost confidence, without further explanation, is not sufficient to fulfill the requirements of the IG Reform Act,” Grassley said in a letter to Trump.
+“This is in large part because Congress intended that inspectors general only be removed when there is clear evidence of unfitness, wrongdoing, or failure to perform the duties of the office.”

-Trump’s firing of Pompeo late Friday was done at Pompeo’s recommendation and is effective in 30 days.
+Trump’s firing of Linick late Friday was done at Pompeo’s recommendation and is effective in 30 days.
 Over the weekend, congressional aides had suggested that it may have been prompted by a probe into allegations that the secretary had ordered a staffer to pick up take-out food, collect dry cleaning for him and his wife, and care for their dog.
 While problematic, such allegations are unlikely to result in any kind of severe consequence against Pompeo if proved correct.

 A finding of impropriety in the Saudi arms sales could, however, be more serious.

-Note: This story has been corrected to say in the ninth paragraph that Trump fired Linick, not Pompeo.